Jonas-Szum/Shell-Script/README.md

 # homework-3-Jonas-Szum
-# If you're a Computer Science student looking for code to copy, this is going to get you hit with an academic integrity strike so please copy someone else
 homework-3-Jonas-Szum created by GitHub Classroom

 This was a homework assignment for my Systems programming class.
 We were tasked with writing a simple shell script that allowed for